 When you're just graduating high school, it might seem that the only way to get a good-paying job is to put in your four years for a bachelor's degree.
 However, given rising tuitions and crippling student debt, college might not be for everyone.

-But there are still plenty of jobs that don't require a college diploma.
+But there are still plenty of good jobs that don't require a Bachelor of Arts or a Bachelor of Science degree.
 Readers of Ranker have voted these the top 50.
 The median salary numbers come from the U.S. Bureau of Labor Statistics.

 50. Heating and refrigeration mechanic